VHSgunzo/runimage/README.md

     Also network access in container may be disabled with RIM_NO_NET=1

 ### RunImage hostexec:
-    Allows you to run commands at the host level ┌─[user@host]─[~]
+    Allows you to run commands at the host level.
+    ┌─[user@host]─[~]
     └──╼ $ RIM_ENABLE_HOSTEXEC=1 runimage {args}
     [ Usage ]: hostexec [OPTIONS] {executable} {executable args}